-GTAW stands for gas tungsten arc welding, also known as TIG (tungsten inert gas) welding.
+SMAW stands for shield metal arc welding, also known as "stick" welding.

 Like all welding, it is a technique used to join two metals.
 Just like you use nails to join two pieces of wood or mortar to hold bricks together.